rackerlabs/rackspace-how-to/content/cloud-images/export-and-download-a-saved-image-with-pitchfork-cyberduck.md

 1. After you have all of the preceding information and the tools ready, go to the [Pitchfork home page](https://pitchfork.rax.io) and click **Log In** at the top right.
-Enter your user name and API key to log in.
+Enter your username and API key to log in.

 2. Click the icon for Cloud Images, then select your region from the drop-down list on the left side of the page.